-Beloved actor Sam Elliott really couldn't get any cooler if he tried.
+Beloved actor Sam Elliott couldn't get any cooler if he tried.
 The deep-voiced Hollywood star and his signature mustache have been a staple in wild west films over the years but he always looks right at home no matter what role is thrown his way.
 Whether it's playing Virgil Earp in Tombstone or Cher's love interest in Mask, Elliott is one heck of a movie star which is why his iconic career spans decades.
-But one of our favorite roles was when he played a bouncer in the action movie Road House.
-It's kind of crazy that the classic film was a box office flop because it's developed a passionate cult following over the years.
+But one of our favorite roles was when he played a bouncer in the cult classic action movie Road House.

 Can we talk about this scene from the film when Wade and Doc are dancing to "All My Exes Live in Texas" by George Strait?
 I am barely able to handle it.
 Even though Elliott is older than his co-star Swayze in this action flick, we've got to say, both celebs are equally badass.
 Even with that long hairstyle Elliott is rocking.
 He just oozes cool as he guides Kelly Lynch across the floor singing along with the country song with that beloved twang.
 The only problem is we definitely could have kept watching the scene for longer.
 Watch the clip above to relive this fun moment from the film!